Observability

 Logging

-FerretDB writes structured logs to the standard error (stderr
+FerretDB writes structured logs to the standard error (stderr) stream.

 Structured log format is not stable yet; field names and formatting of values might change in minor releases.